Windows Basic Operations & TFS Tools

 Microsoft – Meet Windows 11: The Basics – Read about these same Windows tools and much more in materials directly from Microsoft.

 Digital Learn.org – Using a Windows 11 PC – This is a recommended lesson on the use and functions of Windows 11.
+The lessons include video lessons to be able to master basic Windows functions.

-Have fun playing and remember…..
+Have fun exploring and remember…..